stalj/prg-basics/03-ControlStructures/ControlStructures.md

         print('Either {...} or {...} is not an adult')
     ```

 1. Most female names in Polish end with the letter \"a\".
-Write a program that displays the name entered from the keyboard, provided it is a female name.
+Write a program that prints the name entered from the keyboard, provided it is a female name.
 Sample result:

     Enter name: Anna\
     Anna -- Polish female name